etracker/jquery.smartmessage/README.md

 ## Integration

-The following files have to be integrated. (jquery.etracker-smartmessage.js only has to be integrated if the etracker Targeting-API and the etracker counting are needed for the Smart Message)
+The following files have to be integrated. (jquery.etracker-smartmessage.js only has to be integrated if the etracker Targeting API and the etracker counting are needed for the Smart Message)

 ```html